-There are things that we don’t understand that others do, and we accept them by faith.
+The third thing we all need is faith.
+You may say that atheists don’t need faith, but I disagree.
+There are many things in life that we don’t fully understand and we accept them by faith.
 For example, some people may not know how electricity works.
-You turn the switch on the wall and the light turns on.
+You flip the switch on the wall and the light turns on.
 That’s all they need to know.
-They have faith that someone else has it figured out, and they can just use it.
-Maybe for you that might be the process of nuclear fusion, or how a combustion engine works, or what code makes a web browser work … the point being we take those things by faith they will work.
+They have faith that someone else has it figured out, and they can just safely use it.
+Other individuals may not understand the process of nuclear fusion, or how a combustion engine works, or how HTML makes a web browser work.
+We take those things by faith and we don’t need to understand them.
 We just understand that someone else understands.

 So why do I believe the Bible?

 Its claims.
 The bible makes bold claims that it is the only inspired Word of God.
 2 Timothy 3:16 says, “All scripture is inspired by God.”
 Jesus quoted the Old Testament, and approved of the writers of the New Testament.
-Jesus claimed to be the one and only way to God.
+Jesus claimed to be the One and only way to God.
 John 14:6 Jesus answered, “I am the way and the truth and the life.
-No one comes to the Father except through me.”
+No one comes to the Father except through Me.”

 Historically accurate document.
 The bible has never been proven wrong through archaeology.
 Many artifacts and locations of the Bible have been discovered.
 The five cities of the plain mentioned in Genesis were thought to have been nonexistent, but they have been found.
 We know where the city of Jericho was.
 The Hittites did exist.
 We also see the histories of the bible matching up with other historical documents.
 The first century historian Josephus speaks about Jesus in some of his writings.